shafayeatsumit/js-concepts/core_concepts/call_stack/async_events.md

 + when the function execution stack is empty then JS engine looks into the Queue.
 + it isn't really async , browser asyncly putting things in the event Queue.
 + But code is still running still running line by line , when the execution context empty all gone all finished
-+ then it processes the events and if that requres to create a function execution context it creates it. run like normal.
++ then it processes the events and if that requires to create a function execution context it creates it(for callbacks). run like normal.
++ so it **is not really asynchronous** the browser is asyncly putting things in event Queue. when the execution stack is empty
++ but the code that is running is still running line by line, when all execution context finished then it processes the events
++ it waits for them and see if it has a callback function if it has then it creates an execution context like normal.
 ```js
 // long running function
 function waitThreeSeconds() {